Natural Language Processing RELIES on Linguistics: Background

 \section{Background}

-\finalversion{\nss{somewhere we should mention Bender's critiques, e.g. the Bender Rule, and her books distilling linguistic ideas for NLP audiences}}

-Today it is not a given that theories and representations from linguistics will form a direct foundation of NLP technologies.
-Given the current state of the field, it is possible to do research in NLP without traditional training in linguistics.
-As was the case in the age of the ``statistical revolution'' of NLP \citep{johnson-2009-statistical,uszkoreit-2009-linguistics,church2011pendulum}, the neural era has brought on skepticism towards the role of linguistics in NLP engineering tasks, offering ways to do language processing `from scratch' \cite{collobert-nlp-from-scratch}.
-The field also saw the introduction of pre-trained word embeddings \cite{NIPS2013_9aa42b31_word2vec} and then pre-trained \textit{contextualized} language models \cite{howard2018universal}, with well-known inflection points of ELMo and BERT \cite{peters2018elmo,devlin-etal-2019-bert}.
-With such milestones as ChatGPT \cite{openai} in 2022\slash23, the past couple of years have seen LLMs with billions of parameters that can be accessed by a wide range of users through a natural language interface (`prompting').

-Do these developments prove the `bitter lesson' \cite{sutton2019bitter} that AI for language is best achieved by funneling data on a massive scale into rather general machine learning architectures?
+Today it is not a given that theories and representations from linguistics will form a direct foundation of NLP technologies; it is possible to do research in NLP without traditional training in linguistics.
+As was the case in the age of the ``statistical revolution'' of NLP \citep{johnson-2009-statistical,uszkoreit-2009-linguistics,church2011pendulum}, deep learning was heralded as a `tsunami' \citep{manning-15-tsunami} and a way to model language `from scratch,' rather than via features reflecting linguistic expertise \cite{collobert-nlp-from-scratch}.
+Milestones in the neural era included the introduction of word embeddings \cite{NIPS2013_9aa42b31_word2vec} and then pretrained language models \cite{howard2018universal}, with the well-known inflection points of ELMo and BERT \cite{peters2018elmo,devlin-etal-2019-bert} in 2018\slash19 and ChatGPT \cite{openai} in 2022\slash23.
+The recent past has seen LLMs with billions of parameters that can be accessed by a wide range of users through a natural language interface (`prompting').
+Do these developments prove the `bitter lesson' \cite{sutton2019bitter} that language technologies are most effectively developed solely by funneling data on a massive scale into rather general machine learning architectures?
 What role does linguistics play nowadays in NLP?
-Triggered by these and similar questions, we analyze the role of linguistics in the current LLM regime of NLP.

-We are not the only researchers that have studied these apparently tectonic shifts.
-Relatedly, \citet{ignat2023phd} collect interesting topics for PhD students, particularly evaluation, and \citet{saphra2023first} hypothesize a cyclical historic model that then would suggest that familiar problems will resurface.

-The relationship between Linguistics and NLP (as well as the relationship between Linguistics and AI) has been a topic of discussion for some time \citep[e.g.,][]{lakoff-78,raskin-85,nirenburg-86}.
-Within the ACL community, it has been explicitly on the agenda of fora such as the EACL~2009 Workshop on the Interaction between Linguistics and Computational Linguistics: Virtuous, Vicious or Vacuous?\ \citep{ws-eacl-vvv-09}, the ACL~2010 Workshop on NLP and Linguistics: Finding the Common Ground \citep{ws-acl-common-ground-10}, and more recently the NAACL~2022 panel entitled ``The Place of Linguistics and Symbolic Structures'' \citep[p.~xxxiv]{naacl-2022}.

-In this paper, we want to look more generally at the overlap between the concerns of linguistics and the concerns of contemporary NLP as well as their relationship.
-In the sections that follow, we tackle each of the six facets of NLP research which make up the mnemonic ``RELIES,'' for which we argue that linguistics has enduring relevance.